Local Entropy Theory of a Random Dynamical System: A variational principle for local fiber topological pressure

-The concept of a principal extension was firstly introduced and studied by Ledrappier in \cite{Le}.
-It plays an important role in relative entropy theory.
-Inspired by this, we can also introduce it in our setting.
+The concept of a principal extension was first introduced and studied by Ledrappier in \cite{Le}.
+This concept is that a topological dynamical system and its factor have the same measure-theoretic entropy for all invariant Borel probability measures of the system.
+This plays an important role in the study of relative entropy theory and entropy theory of symbolic extensions \cite{BD}.